 Business Foundation Courses: 72 Units /24 Courses

 In addition to the preliminary admissions requirements, an applicant for the Bachelor’s degree program must submit and meet the following admission prerequisites:

-- If the applicant has completed some approved postsecondary college work, a sealed copy of his/her official transcripts will be required (no verification of HS completion will be needed in this case)
+- If the applicant has completed some approved postsecondary college work, a sealed copy of his/her official transcripts may be required

 The Bachelor’s Degree is conferred upon those who have fulfilled the following requirements: